breakin/snestistics/docs/tutorial-predict.md

 ---
 This tutorial post will go in-depth in the assembly listing to clean it up.
 Feel free to skip it or save it for later; it is optional!

 By now you've might have looked a bit at the source code and you might have noticed something strange.
 Something annoying.
-Lets take a look.
+Let's take a look.

 In the generated assembler listing we can find short spurs of data in the middle of code.
 Something like this
 ~~~~~~~~~~~~~~~~
 label_80821